Johann Rode von Wale: Legacy

 Rode's purchase of the Wingst Ridge for his family was later disputed by Prince-Archbishop Christopher, who claimed it as prince-archiepiscopal estate.
-Christopher wanted to enfeoff his son, Christian of Bremen (aka Carsten/Karsten Hillen) with the estate.
+Christopher wanted to enfeoff his son, Christian of Bremen (a.k.a.
+Carsten/Karsten Hillen) with the estate.
 However, Rode's nephew and namesake, Johann Rode, representing their family, defended the estate.
 In 1533 the dispute developed into a bloody feud involving Christopher's two prince-bishoprics, Bremen and Verden.

 Rode's coat of arms

 Rode's coat of arms is recorded in Erfurt's enrolment list.
 It is also presented in the upper right and lower left quarters as given on the front page of the Missale secundum ritum ecclesie Bremense, which has been edited on Rode's instigation under his supervision, as shown on the right.
 Rode's coat of arms shows in an azure (blue) field two wings in or (gold) flanking a modest Jousting helmet in or turned dexter (shield bearer's right, but viewer's left).
 The crest consists of two buffalo horns in argent (silver) banded in azure flanking an argent helmet.
 The supporter, not shown here, is an ape-like haired wild man with face, hands and feet in gules (red), referring to the family name Rode, which means in Low Saxon the red (one), (Latinised: Rufus).
 On the front page of the Missale secundum ritum ecclesie Bremense the Rode family coat of arms combines in a quartering with the coat of arms of the Prince-Archbishopric of Bremen.